-- Clippings from periodicals currently indexed - Clippings from tabloid publications
+- Clippings from periodicals published after December 31, 2023 - Clippings from tabloid publications

 Marketing and Publicity Materials

 The Library collects materials relating to the marketing and publicity of a film, film company and/or individual in the film industry.
 Among the materials collected are pressbooks, lobby cards, heralds, programs, press kits, ad mats, postcards, film-related websites, press releases, published advertisements and other ephemera.